- Politics and Social Issues»

 So, for a while I thought well, to hell with the whole thing, I'm not getting involved in politics.
 It's ugly, it divides rather than unites people, and with my it's probably just not good for my health.
 But, as a compassionate person, it's hard for me to ignore politics altogether.
 I'm concerned not only about the future of my country, but about the future of the world.
 And if politics f*cks it up too badly, we won't have a future at all.
 I have very deeply held beliefs that align me fully with neither the blue team nor the red team.

 Since leaving feminism, I have solidified these values, through my experience writing for the MRA website A Voice For Men and by talking to MRAs on Facebook and listening to them on YouTube, along with non-MRA critics of the feminist movement or its actions in contemporary politics.
 Feminism is an important topic because it is so influential in the media and in academia and online; it's damned hard to ignore.
-You can ignore elections for President (and given the disappointing way this race is turning out, I can't blame you for doing so honestly), but it's hard to ignore a movement like feminism that is literally everywhere, calling everything around you "racist", "sexist" or "problematic" or some such nonsense, and begging for your time and money to aid their just holy wars against such things.
+It's hard to ignore a movement like feminism that is literally everywhere, calling everything around you "racist", "sexist" or "problematic" or some such nonsense, and begging for your time and money to aid their just holy wars against such things.

 As the current leading philosophical influence on Western culture, I feel like drawing a comparison between today's feminism and yesteryear's Catholic Church.
 Specifically, I'm talking from around the end of the Roman Empire until the Reformation (although exact dates are a little fuzzy on both).
 During this time, while the Catholic Church did a lot of good and was responsible for a lot of philosophical growth, it was also corrupt, hypocritical, militant, and intolerant.
 Much like today's feminism, yesterday's Jesuits, crusaders, and the like thought that they were saving the world by bringing the truth to it, when what they were really bringing was hatred and destruction.
 Now, there are differences that are important (I doubt a typical feminist today and a typical medieval Catholic would have quite the same views on premarital sex for example), but just for fun, let's look at all the ways in which the two belief systems are eerily similar.